-The story about how MindLift came to be is mired in both tragedy and achievement.
+The story about MindLift and how it came to be is mired in both tragedy and achievement.

 The Founder’s brother is someone who struggled throughout his life with anxiety and depression.
 As a child he was prescribed legal amphetamines by a psychiatrist, ostensibly because as a young lad, full of energy, he didn’t take to sitting still in a classroom for extended hours throughout the day.
 He was first diagnosed with ADD, then ADHD (followed by a prescription to dexidren).